siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 topological rigidity, scaling as $1/r^2$ by the spreading of non-contractible
 $\mathbf{G}$-tubes in the non-simply-connected exterior.

-The $(m,n)$ winding also encodes an orientational character — a handedness.
-What we call spin is presumably this orientational structure, but the present framework does not yet derive it.
-Applying the classical angular momentum integral $\mathbf{L} = (1/c^2)\int \mathbf{r}\times\mathbf{F}\,dV$ to the toroidal mode would import a mechanical formula rather than derive an emergence.
-A proper account of spin from energy flow requires showing how the rotating mode's intrinsic angular momentum per unit energy falls out of the wave structure itself — the same way charge fell out of the winding topology.
-That derivation belongs elsewhere.

-Mass is similarly not introduced here.
-It is the total trapped energy of the mode, $E/c^2$, developed in the preceding chapters.
+The $(m,n)$ winding pair encodes a second conserved topological invariant alongside charge.
+The winding number $n$ — counting how many times the flow wraps the longitudinal cycle of the torus — is independent of $m$ and equally rigid under source-free evolution.
+What we call spin is this second winding number.
+It is not a mechanical angular momentum imported from elsewhere; it emerges from the same topological closure that gives charge, differing only in which non-contractible cycle it counts.
+Both invariants are conserved for the same reason: no phase slip is possible under smooth source-free dynamics.

+Mass is not a property of a single toroidal mode but the aggregate scalar energy of many such modes, measured as $E/c^2$.
+A collection of toroidal closures carries a total trapped energy whose exterior shell distribution produces the organized field responsible for gravitational interaction.

 Charge, spin, and mass are three independent characterizations of the toroidal
-mode: a topological class, an orientational structure, and a scalar amplitude.
-The interaction between charged configurations — momentum transfer across the boundary between two toroidal modes — is the subject of the next chapter.
+structure: charge and spin are topological winding numbers on the two non-contractible cycles, and mass is the scalar amplitude of aggregated trapped energy.
+The primary interaction between two simple toroidal closures is always through their axial charges — the directed through-hole fluxes meeting across the exterior.
+That momentum transfer is the subject of the next chapter.